The Becraft Guide to How to Get a Green Card

 A. Family-Based Green Cards

 Immediate Relatives of U.S. Citizens: If you are the spouse, unmarried child under 21, or parent of a U.S. citizen, you qualify as an immediate relative.
-This category is given priority, so there is no annual limit on green cards issued to immediate relatives.
-Other Family Members: Other family-based categories include unmarried sons and daughters of U.S. citizens over 21, married children of U.S. citizens, and siblings of U.S. citizens.
-However, these categories are subject to annual quotas and may involve longer waiting times.
+This category is given priority, with no annual limit on green cards issued.
+Other family-based categories include unmarried sons and daughters of U.S. citizens over 21, married children of U.S. citizens, and siblings of U.S. citizens — though these are subject to annual quotas and longer waiting times.

 B. Employment-Based Green Cards

-Workers with Job Offers: Many green cards are issued to foreign nationals who have been offered employment in the U.S. These are divided into categories (EB-1 through EB-5) based on qualifications, including priority workers, professionals with advanced degrees, skilled workers, and those willing to invest significant capital in a U.S. business (EB-5 investors).
-Specialty Occupations and Extraordinary Ability: Certain categories, like the EB-1, are reserved for individuals with extraordinary abilities in fields like science, arts, education, business, or athletics.
+Many green cards are issued to foreign nationals who have been offered employment in the U.S. These are divided into categories (EB-1 through EB-5) based on qualifications, including priority workers, professionals with advanced degrees, skilled workers, and EB-5 investors willing to invest significant capital in a U.S. business.

 C. Diversity Visa Lottery

-Each year, the Diversity Immigrant Visa Program (commonly known as the green card lottery) randomly selects applicants from countries with historically low immigration rates to the U.S. If selected, winners can apply for a green card, provided they meet the eligibility requirements.
+Each year, the Diversity Immigrant Visa Program randomly selects applicants from countries with historically low immigration rates to the U.S. If selected, winners can apply for a green card, provided they meet the eligibility requirements.

 D. Humanitarian Grounds